 If your kids are old enough, ask them where they might like to go on their next vacation.
 Would they like to invite extended family like grandparents and cousins too?

 Take everyone’s considerations into account, remembering you may need to compromise a little.
 Once you have a destination and plan, work out how much you’ll need to save and a budget to get you there.
+If you want to learn more about creating a budget, I recommend reading our ultimate guide for creating a family budget.

 2. Eat family meals together